Skip to main content

 Screenshot showing eval throwing an exception on RPN expression

-Naturally eval does not allow RPN expressions.
+Naturally eval does not allow expressions in postfix or prefix notation.

 Screenshot showing a difference between using e